Marine chronometer: History

-To determine a position on the Earth's surface, it is necessary and sufficient to know the latitude, longitude, and altitude.
+To determine a position on the Earth's surface, using classical models, it is necessary and sufficient to know the latitude, longitude, and altitude.
 Altitude considerations can naturally be ignored for vessels operating at sea level.
 Until the mid-1750s, accurate navigation at sea out of sight of land was an unsolved problem due to the difficulty in calculating longitude.
-Navigators could determine their latitude by measuring the sun's angle at noon (i.e., when it reached its highest point in the sky, or culmination) or, in the Northern Hemisphere, to measure the angle of Polaris (the North Star) from the horizon (usually during twilight).
+Navigators could determine their latitude by measuring the sun's angle at noon (i.e., when it reached its highest point in the sky, or culmination) or, in the Northern Hemisphere, by measuring the angle of Polaris (the North Star) from the horizon (usually during twilight).
 To find their longitude, however, they needed a time standard that would work aboard a ship.
 Observation of regular celestial motions, such as Galileo's method based on observing Jupiter's natural satellites, was usually not possible at sea due to the ship's motion.
 The lunar distances method, initially proposed by Johannes Werner in 1514, was developed in parallel with the marine chronometer.
 The Dutch scientist Gemma Frisius was the first to propose the use of a chronometer to determine longitude in 1530.

 The purpose of a chronometer is to measure accurately the time of a known fixed location.
 This is particularly important for navigation.
-As the Earth rotates at a regular predictable rate, the time difference between the chronometer and the ship's local time can be used to calculate the longitude of the ship relative to the Prime Meridian (defined as 0°) (or another starting point) is accurately enough known, using spherical trigonometry.
+As the Earth rotates at a regular predictable rate, the time difference between the chronometer and the ship's local time can be used to calculate the longitude of the ship relative to the Prime Meridian (defined as 0°) (or another starting point) if accurately enough known, using spherical trigonometry.
 Practical celestial navigation usually requires a marine chronometer to measure time, a sextant to measure the angles, an almanac giving schedules of the coordinates of celestial objects, a set of sight reduction tables to help perform the height and azimuth computations, and a chart of the region.
 With sight reduction tables, the only calculations required are addition and subtraction.
 Most people can master simpler celestial navigation procedures after a day or two of instruction and practice, even using manual calculation methods.
 The use of a marine chronometer to determine longitude by chronometer permits navigators to obtain a reasonably accurate position fix.
 For every four seconds that the time source is in error, the east–west position may be off by up to just over one nautical mile as the angular speed of Earth is latitude dependent.

 The creation of a timepiece which would work reliably at sea was difficult.
 Until the 20th century, the best timekeepers were pendulum clocks, but both the rolling of a ship at sea and the up to 0.2% variations in the gravity of Earth made a simple gravity-based pendulum useless both in theory and in practice.